sourcegraph/handbook/content/departments/product-engineering/process/planning-process.md

 - **Key input providers:** All of product & engineering
 - **Due date:** By start of quarter, roadmap deliverables for the next quarter are updated with a high degree of confidence including expected delivery dates; when the delivery date of a roadmap item is unknown, we will specify the end of the planned quarter
 - **Form of artifact:**
-  - The source of truth for our roadmap is [this GitHub project](https://github.com/orgs/sourcegraph/projects/214).
+  - Internal tactical roadmap: The source of truth for our roadmap with the tactical work is [this GitHub project](https://github.com/orgs/sourcegraph/projects/214).
 Each roadmap item should link to an issue that follows [this template](https://github.com/sourcegraph/sourcegraph/issues/new?template=roadmap-issue.md), and teams should keep the delivery plan portion of the template up-to-date and post updates to the issue anytime something important happens (ex: milestone achieved, plan changed).
-  - The [PMM deck](https://docs.google.com/presentation/d/1o3R8WUIhzzRz0x5laTwVcizOzVWrMBe5MCAz74H45Ss/edit#slide=id.gf131fe1596_2_7) will be updated at the quarter boundary to include changes in messaging as a result of planning.
+  - WIP public strategic roadmap: we are working on a public roadmap that is more strategic and higher level.
      - [Team strategy pages](../../../strategy-goals/strategy/index.md#team-strategy-pages) are updated monthly to reflect the team’s strategic intent.
 In line with the monthly cadence these pages will be updated at the quarterly boundary to reflect any material changes to a team direction.
+  - The [PMM deck](https://docs.google.com/presentation/d/1o3R8WUIhzzRz0x5laTwVcizOzVWrMBe5MCAz74H45Ss/edit#slide=id.gf131fe1596_2_7) will be updated at the quarter boundary to include changes in messaging as a result of planning.

 ## Cadence